mpv-easy/mpv-easy/blog/customize-your-own-mpv-right-from-your-browser.md

 ## Benefits of mpv-build

-mpv-build isn’t just convenient—it’s a game-changer for different users:
+mpv-build is convenient for different users:

 - **For developers:**
    It creates a stable bug-testing environment.
 Download the same config on any machine, and if a plugin clash happens, it’s easy to reproduce and fix.

 - **For beginners:**
    No config?
-No problem—you’ll get a barebones MPV.
+No problem—you’ll get a origin MPV.
 Plus, using a GUI to add plugins and extensions beats wrestling with the command line any day.

 ---